sgarver/docs/cover-letter.md

 I feel that my skills and experience are a great fit for this position.
 Please feel free to contact me to arrange an interview.

 A bit about me:
-I've been at my current position since August of 2011 (Approximately 5 years).
+I've been at my current position since August of 2011.
 I presently work for a software company in Santa Barbara, California, that provides data processing services for the home health and hospice markets.
 The title of my current position is UX/Front-End Developer.
-The skills I use on a daily basis include: JavaScript (Angular, ReactJS, jQuery, ES5 and ES6), unit testing with Jasmine (JavaScript) and NUnit (VB.Net), HTML and CSS -- (SASS, LESS, HTML5, Bootstrap), wireframe and mockup design using Adobe Creative Cloud, Perforce version control system, Visual Studio to develop and maintain web applications for Asp.Net driven CMS.
+The skills I use on a daily basis include: JavaScript (Angular, ReactJS, jQuery, ES5 and ES6), Gulp, Karma, client-side unit testing with Jasmine (JavaScript) and NUnit (VB.Net), HTML and CSS -- (SASS, LESS, HTML5, Bootstrap), wireframe and mockup design using Adobe Creative Cloud, Perforce version control system, Visual Studio to develop web 2.0 API end-points and T-SQL to query MS SQLServer.
+While my primary responsibilities focus on JavaScript and front-end technologies, most recently I have been working more with the server-side technologies.

 I'm also the developer and package maintainer for the Rotu NPM package: Rotu: micro page routing for jade https://www.npmjs.com/package/rotu